SebastianPartarrieu/SebastianPartarrieu.github.io/_pages/about.md

 I write code, read and think a lot.
 Currently, I've spent a fair amount of thinking time on artificial intelligence, neuroscience (mostly computational) and personalized medicine in oncology.
 Following all these interests, I took a year off before the final year of my dual master's: I've just finished back to back research internship within the [Jia Liu Group](https://liulab.seas.harvard.edu/) and the [Landau lab](https://www.landaulab.org/) before joining [Owkin](https://owkin.com/).

-Outside of this, I love: climbing :mountain:, playing tennis :tennis:, skiing :ski:, travelling :earth_americas:, observing the night sky :milky_way:, being bad at chess :crown: and enjoying a good party once in a while.
+Outside of this, I love: climbing :mountain:, playing tennis :tennis:, skiing :ski:, travelling :earth_americas:, observing the night sky :milky_way:, and enjoying a good party once in a while.

 Finally, I'm planning on applying to PhDs this Fall.
 I will be documenting the process, any tips & tricks are welcome!